SAP-samples/teched2025-AD160/exercises/ex0/README.md

 In this exercise, we will explain the concepts we are using in the exercise and set up our environment.

-## Exercise 0.1 What is Agentic Coding?
+## Exercise 0.1 Learning: What is Agentic Coding?

 Agentic coding is a software development approach in which autonomous AI agents plan, write, test, and optimize code independently according to high-level goals, minimizing the need for ongoing human direction.
 These agents can reason about requirements, break down tasks, collaborate, and iteratively improve solutions—essentially transforming the developer’s role from manual implementer to supervisor and goal-definer.